sixty-nine/LiipRasterizeBundle/README.md

 **THIS BUNDLE IS STILL UNDER DEVELOPMENT !**

-This is another version of the bundle that integrates with LiipImagineBundle.

-This bundle provides an easy way to generate screen shots of web pages or render their content to a PDF file.
+This bundle provides a custom data loader for the LiipImagineBundle that allows to generate screenshots of web pages on the fly and pass the images to Imagine filters.

 ## Dependencies